-Starting January 2017, every REALTOR® member of every Association in the United States is required to complete ethics training of not less than 2.5 hours every two years - thus the name “biennial” training.
+Starting January 2017, every REALTOR® member of every Association in the United States is required to complete ethics training of not less than 2.5 hours every three years.

 If this course is taken as a sanction for an ethics violation, the certification can be submitted as proof of completion.